django-functest/django-functest/docs/common.rst

       URLs contain a domain name and/or protocol, these are also checked.
 This means that relative URLs can be used, or protocol-relative URLs.

-   .. method:: assertTextPresent(text)
+   .. method:: assertTextPresent(text, within="body")

-      Asserts that the text is present on the current page
+      Asserts that the text is present in the body of the current page.
+You can pass ``within`` as some other CSS selector to narrow the assertion to within the matching element(s).

-   .. method:: assertTextAbsent(text)
+   .. method:: assertTextAbsent(text, within="body")

-      Asserts that the text is not present on the current page
+      Asserts that the text is not present in the body of the current page.
+You can pass ``within`` as some other CSS selector to narrow the assertion to within the matching element(s).

    **Other methods and attributes**